A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Analysis of the models

 \subsection{The quasi-classical analysis}

-The models studied here can also be investigated using a quasi-classical system of equations, which are obtained by the classical limit approximation $( \langle b_j^{\dagger 2}b_j \rangle = |\beta|^2\beta_j)$, where the operators are replaced by their averages $( \langle b_j \rangle=\beta_j)$ \cite{Naether15}.
+The models studied here can also be investigated using a quasi-classical system of equations, which are obtained by the classical limit approximation where the operators are replaced by their averages $( \langle b_j \rangle=\beta_j)$ for e.g. $\langle b_j^{\dagger}b_j^2 \rangle = |\beta_j|^2\beta_j$ \cite{Naether15}.
 This approximation limits the set of equations in their first moment.
 For the direct-coupled qubits system, we obtain

 where, $\Gamma_j=0$ for $2 \leq j \leq N-1$, $\Gamma_1=\Gamma_L$ and $\Gamma_N=\Gamma_R$.
 If $N=1$, $\Gamma = \Gamma_L+\Gamma_R$.
 We use open boundary condition for the medium, i.e., $\beta_0=\beta_{N+1}=0$.